 Federal law mandates all group insurance contracts, including large group contracts, be renewed every year at the employer’s discretion unless there is non-payment of premium, the employer has committed fraud or intentional misrepresentation, or the employer has not complied with the terms of the health insurance contract.
 The law also requires health insurance companies to give employees credit against any exclusionary period for pre-existing conditions if they have had prior health insurance coverage within 63 days of obtaining the group coverage from the large employer.

-Bernardini & Donovan Insurance Services at 1-877-251-2447 can provide you with specific information about large group insurance plan requirements in California.
+Bernardini & Donovan Insurance Services at 1-877-251-2447 can provide you with specific information about large group insurance plan requirements in California and Colorado.

 Large group health insurance is medically underwritten at the time of purchase, with rates based on employee participation and prior claims experience.
 In a large group employment situation, employees are not generally asked to fill out a medical questionnaire prior to obtaining coverage.
 The health insurance company bases annual premium changes for large employer groups primarily on the claims experience of the group in past years, as well as any overall increases in the cost of providing health insurance coverage.
 An example of such costs would be changes in laws that may impact operating expenses.